natalieagus/50002/docs/Labs/lab1.md

 If there's conflicting assignments, the tool will take the *latest* one (written later in the code).

-It is important to understand that `sig` is NOT EQUAL to variables in regular programming language.

 {:.important}
-`sig` does <span class="orange-bold">not</span> store values.
+It is **important** to understand that `sig` is NOT equal to variables in regular programming language. `sig` does <span class="orange-bold">not</span> store values.
 It does not remember anything.
 It simply carries its current value.

 ## Array Replication and Concatenation
 We used this earlier: